FourThievesVinegar/solderless-microlab/RELEASING.md

 - Perform end-to-end testing on a completed unit.
 Typically this will mean running a test recipe such as Caffeine Extraction on an assembled unit.
 A mock unit can also be used (for example, one that switches LED's instead of running pumps and motors) but nothing brings out the bugs like a real-life test that does some sort of actual chemistry.
 - Make sure that documentation is up to date, including the main README.md, CHANGELOG.md, and any instructions in the docs folder.
+- If you have pulled down changes in the GUI code, be sure to run `yarn build` in the `gui` directory so that the latest changes are built and served.

 ### Removing extraneous data